maryu0/pick-me-game/README.md

 ## Features

-- Two-player gameplay with real-time score updates.
+- Two-player game play with real-time score updates.
 - Dynamic UI updates based on game events.
 - Reset functionality to restart the game.
 - Simple, responsive design for an engaging user experience.